Enabling App Services

 If you enable iCloud, which requires an explicit App ID, Xcode creates a new provisioning profile using the explicit App ID, as shown in the iOS app screenshot below.

-View Provisioning Profiles in Member Center
+View Provisioning Profiles in Your Developer Account

 In Certificates, Identifiers & Profiles, under Provisioning Profiles, select All or Development.